 An Industry Insider Explains All About DNS That You Didn’t Knew

-We’re unpacking the critical steps behind migrating a domain name — a process that can disrupt everything from search engine indexing and referral traffic to email deliverability and authentication.
+Weโre unpacking the critical steps behind migrating a domain name โ a process that can disrupt everything from search engine indexing and referral traffic to email deliverability and authentication.

-Join us together with an industry expert and let’s explore the technical risks, from broken redirects to, yes — forgetting to update your SPF records and wondering why your emails end up in spam (don’t worry, you’re not the first).
+Join us together with an industry expert and let’s explore the technical risks, from broken redirects to, yes โ forgetting to update your SPF records and wondering why your emails end up in spam (donโt worry, youโre not the first).

-In the end it’s all about executing that clean, strategic transition that protects your visibility, performance, communications and a good night sleep.
+In the end itโs all about executing that clean, strategic transition that protects your visibility, performance, communications and a good night sleep.

 Listen now on Apple Music, Spotify, Deezer, Youtube or where-ever you get your panic attacks.

-Fun With Domain Names – The Ultimate Guide to Domain Mayhem
+Fun With Domain Names โ The Ultimate Guide to Domain Mayhem

 Welcome back, dear reader.
-If you’ve ever found yourself knee-deep in domain name drama—whether buying a company, tangling with registrars, or just wondering why your shiny new site won’t send emails—you’re in the right place.
-In this blog, we’re untangling the hilariously messy world of domain names, sharing real war stories, and serving up practical advice along the way.
+If youโve ever found yourself knee-deep in domain name dramaโwhether buying a company, tangling with registrars, or just wondering why your shiny new site wonโt send emailsโyouโre in the right place.
+In this blog, weโre untangling the hilariously messy world of domain names, sharing real war stories, and serving up practical advice along the way.

-So grab a coffee, get comfortable, and let’s explore the wild, weird, and occasionally frustrating universe of domains and DNS—with plenty of laughs and lots of honesty.
+So grab a coffee, get comfortable, and letโs explore the wild, weird, and occasionally frustrating universe of domains and DNSโwith plenty of laughs and lots of honesty.

 Welcome Back: The Domain Dive

-“Well, thank you.
+โWell, thank you.
 What an opportunity.
-Wow, do I feel the sarcasm flowing into the room here or are we good?”
+Wow, do I feel the sarcasm flowing into the room here or are we good?โ

-If you’re reading this, chances are that at some point in your tech journey, domains have made you want to flip a desk.
-Jack and Chris—our intrepid podcast explorers—start their conversation with just the right amount of sarcasm, because that’s the only way to get through what follows.
+If youโre reading this, chances are that at some point in your tech journey, domains have made you want to flip a desk.
+Jack and Chrisโour intrepid podcast explorersโstart their conversation with just the right amount of sarcasm, because thatโs the only way to get through what follows.

-Domains, DNS, registrars, zone files, TLDs and subdomains—they’re like the middle children of IT infrastructure: overlooked until something goes wrong.
+Domains, DNS, registrars, zone files, TLDs and subdomainsโtheyโre like the middle children of IT infrastructure: overlooked until something goes wrong.
 And boy, do things go wrong.

-Who’s this post for?
-Anyone who’s ever managed domains, been part of an M&A, is thinking about buying a company, handles DNS, or just wants to avoid a few headaches.
-Whether you’re an IT pro or the unlucky person who got handed the IT keys “just this once,” you’ll find plenty here to nod your head (or scream into a pillow) about.
+Whoโs this post for?
+Anyone whoโs ever managed domains, been part of an M&A, is thinking about buying a company, handles DNS, or just wants to avoid a few headaches.
+Whether youโre an IT pro or the unlucky person who got handed the IT keys โjust this once,โ youโll find plenty here to nod your head (or scream into a pillow) about.

 Getting Nerdy: Domain Basics and DNS

-Domains aren’t just about picking a cool website address.
-They’re the cornerstone for everything internet-facing, and transferring or managing them can make or break IT during mergers and acquisitions.
+Domains arenโt just about picking a cool website address.
+Theyโre the cornerstone for everything internet-facing, and transferring or managing them can make or break IT during mergers and acquisitions.

-Here’s how it starts:
+Hereโs how it starts:

-• Websites live on domains.
+- Websites live on domains.

-• Email flows through those same domain names.
+- Email flows through those same domain names.

-• DNS (Domain Name System) tells the world how to find your stuff.
+- DNS (Domain Name System) tells the world how to find your stuff.

 Sounds simple?
-Of course—it never is.
+Of courseโit never is.

 Common Wisdom: Never Trust Your Web Designer With Your Domain

-One of the earliest tips (and a recurring war story): don’t let your web developer own your domain registration.
+One of the earliest tips (and a recurring war story): donโt let your web developer own your domain registration.

-“You have to make sure when you register your domain that it is not in the name of your web designer so you can access it when you fire them or when they want to hold you hostage later on because you didn’t pay their bills…”
+โYou have to make sure when you register your domain that it is not in the name of your web designer so you can access it when you fire them or when they want to hold you hostage later on because you didnโt pay their billsโฆโ

-If you only learn one thing from this entire blog, it’s always, always control your own domain registration.
+If you only learn one thing from this entire blog, itโs always, always control your own domain registration.

 Why Is This So Important?

-• If your developer or agency controls your domain, you’re at their mercy.
+- If your developer or agency controls your domain, youโre at their mercy.

-• The risk?
+- The risk?
 Locked websites, emails pointed to who-knows-where, downtime, and big headaches during company changes.

 Ownership Surprises: The Company Acquisition Domain Scavenger Hunt

-Let’s say you’re buying a company.
+Letโs say youโre buying a company.
 You might think transferring IT systems, moving emails, or shifting CRM data is the hard part.
-Hah—no. The true boss level is domain inventory.
+Hahโno.
+The true boss level is domain inventory.

 The Great Domain Hunt

-Here’s a true story: You ask the company you’re acquiring for a list of their domains.
-They send you a handful—maybe a .com or two and call it a day.
+Hereโs a true story: You ask the company youโre acquiring for a list of their domains.
+They send you a handfulโmaybe a .com or two and call it a day.

-But then…
+But thenโฆ

-• You find six more: .nets, .orgs, .fr, .de, .ca, .cn domains
+- You find six more: .nets, .orgs, .fr, .de, .ca, .cn domains

-• Some registered thanks to spammy letters about “someone is trying to steal your domain!”
+- Some registered thanks to spammy letters about โsomeone is trying to steal your domain!โ

-• Domains registered in places like Liechtenstein, Luxembourg, Greece—because someone thought it looked cool.
+- Domains registered in places like Liechtenstein, Luxembourg, Greeceโbecause someone thought it looked cool.

-• Every one costing €50-60 per year—just draining money for no real reason.
+- Every one costing โฌ50-60 per yearโjust draining money for no real reason.

-So, who’s cleaning up that mess?
+So, whoโs cleaning up that mess?
 Yup, you are.

 The Ownership Maze